bravosiren/PlotDigitizer/README.md

 # PlotDigitizer
-A TKinter tool that helps people extract X-Y data from 2D plots
+A TKinter tool that helps you extract X-Y pairs data from 2D plots.